-Therefore, you should have a good working knowledge of how to build a drag-and-drop functionality in your application.
+Therefore, you should have a good working knowledge of how to build React drag and drop in your application.

 Today, we’ll cover this important skill.
-We’ll build a drag-and-drop functionality in our application using React Beautiful DnD.
-We’ll also discuss troubleshooting with the library.
+We’ll build drag and drop functionality into our application using React Beautiful DnD.
+We’ll also discuss troubleshooting with this library.

-React Beautiful DnD is a library that provides the tools to build drag-and-drop functionality into your application.
-It is a powerful library that provides you flexibility, and offers many features.
+React Beautiful DnD is a React drag and drop library that provides the tools to build drag and drop functionality into your application.
+This powerful library provides you flexibility and offers many features.

 Why Use React Beautiful DnD?

-Here are some other options that you can check out as well:
+Here are some other libraries that you can use to build drag and drop in React:

-- @dnd-kit/core: This is a very lightweight library that is not as customizable as React Beautiful DnD.
+• @dnd-kit/core: This is a very lightweight library, but it’s not as customizable as React Beautiful DnD.

 What Are We Going to Build?

-Now, we’ll build a simple drag-and-drop functionality in our application.
-We’ll have a list of items that we can drag and drop to reorder.
+As a React Beautiful DnD example, we’re going to build a very simple application that’ll have a list of items that we can drag and drop to reorder.

 The final product will look something like this.